 The global open data movement has taken shape and evolved significantly in the course of the last decade.
 In Canada, open data programs from federal, provincial and municipal governments have become increasingly expansive and more sophisticated.
 Our unique vantage point allows us both to look back and to look forward to offer informed insights into what the future of open data may hold.
 Geothink has paid significant attention to the central role played by open data as an interaction space between government and citizen.
 As we approach the end of this five-year partnership research project we are well positioned to interrogate the question: What is the future of open data?

 On Tuesday, November 14 at 12:00 (EST), Geothink.ca hosted its second monthly Geothink&Learn video conference session on the topic of The Future of Open Data.
 It highlighted Geothink’s unique interdisciplinary perspective and included a myriad of ideas from our faculty, students and partners.
 Catch a recording of the session below along with a transcript of the written question and answer session discussion.)

 The convener for the session was Geothink Co-Applicant Peter Johnson, associate professor in University of Waterloo’s Department of Geography and Environmental Management.
-Panelists include Geothink Partner Jean-Noé Landry, executive director of Open North; Geothink Partner Marcy Burchfield, executive director of the Neptis Foundation; Geothink Co-Applicant Pamela Robinson,associate professor in Ryerson University’s School of Urban and Regional Planning and the associate dean for Graduate Studies and Strategic Services; and, Geothink Co-Applicant Teresa Scassa, Canada Research Chair in Information Law at the University of Ottawa.
+Panelists included Geothink Partner Jean-Noé Landry, executive director of Open North; Geothink Partner Marcy Burchfield, executive director of the Neptis Foundation; Geothink Co-Applicant Pamela Robinson,associate professor in Ryerson University’s School of Urban and Regional Planning and the associate dean for Graduate Studies and Strategic Services; and, Geothink Co-Applicant Teresa Scassa, Canada Research Chair in Information Law at the University of Ottawa.